EMPLOYMENT LAW NEWS

 As with other states, there are exceptions for federal contracts, employers receiving federal funding or licensing and safety-sensitive positions.

-There are some local ordinances regarding protections for recreational marijuana use.
+There are a few local ordinances regarding protections for recreational marijuana use.

 San Francisco